ai4ci/tidyabc/docs/articles/sim-example.md

     # serial_interval = abs(floor(symptom_time.2) - floor(symptom_time.1)) #order uncertain
   )

 ggplot(serial_pairs) +
   geom_histogram(aes(x = serial_interval), binwidth = 1)+
   xlab("symptom serial interval (given observed)")
 ```

 ![](sim-example_files/figure-html/unnamed-chunk-4-1.png)

+This is the most critical piece of data.
+The serial interval is the time
+between symptom onsets in observed transmission pairs.
+Because symptom
+onset is itself delayed from infection, the serial interval is a **noisy
+and potentially biased proxy** for the true generation time.
+Our model
+must account for this relationship.
+Longer serial intervals are not as
+frequently observed in the context of exponential growth as long
+intervals between cases are less likely to have been observed yet.

 ``` r
 obsdata = list(